Rare Diseases Clinical Trials Toolbox

 DATA MANAGEMENT

 A process that begins with conception and design of the clinical trial, continues through data capture and analysis to publication, data archiving and data sharing with the broader scientific community.
-The Data Management Plan describes the procedures for collection and management of data throughout the lifecycle of a clinical trial.
+The Data Management Plan (DMP) describes the procedures for data collection and management throughout the lifecycle of a clinical trial.

 INVESTIGATIONAL PRODUCT/SUPPLY MANAGEMENT